SirMallard/Iris/docs/about/widgets.md

 5. The arguments are never used to modify any instances because if the arguments change then the widget should be able to handle the changes on existing UI rather than creating a new design.

-The code of a Buttn best demonstrates this:
+The code of a Button best demonstrates this:
 ```lua
 Generate = function(thisWidget: Types.Button)
 	-- a TextButton is the best option here because it has the correct events